myabc/merb_mart/README.markdown

 Installation and Setup
 ----------------------

-Please see the INSTALL file for details on getting up and running with MerbMart.
+Please see the INSTALL file for details on getting up and running with Merb eMart.

 Copyright and License
 ---------------------

-MerbMart is licensed under the **GNU Public License (GPL)**:
+Merb eMart is licensed under the **GNU Public License (GPL)**:

    > Copyright (C) 2008  Alex Coles